vbaconnet-ledger/developer-portal/_docs/nano-app/clones-specificities.md

 ---

-## What is a Ethereum or Bitcoin clone application ?
+## What is an Ethereum or a Bitcoin clone application ?

 A variant, or clone, Nano Applications is developed when all the logic for signing transaction can be contained in the Bitcoin or the Ethereum Nano Application.